Seednode/roulette/README.md

 - `/types/available`
 - `/types/enabled`

-## Filtering
-You can provide a comma-delimited string of alphanumeric patterns to match via the `include=` query parameter, assuming the `-f|--filter` flag is enabled.

-Only filenames matching one or more of the patterns will be served.

-You can also provide a comma-delimited string of alphanumeric patterns to exclude, via the `exclude=` query parameter.

-Filenames matching any of these patterns will not be served.

-You can combine these two parameters, with exclusions taking priority over inclusions.

-Both filtering parameters ignore the file extension and full path; they only compare against the bare filename.

 ## Ignoring directories
 If the `--ignore <filename>` flag is passed, any directory containing a file with the specified name will be skipped during the scanning stage.